 Ascites can also be a result of heart disease in the form of congestive heart failure or valvular heart disease.
 Ascites can also be a result of protein loss via urine from chronic kidney disease.
 Malignant ascites is a result of cancers.

 As more and more ascetic fluid accumulates in the abdominal cavity, it results in increased abdominal girth.
-In addition symptoms include abdominal pain, shortness of breath, early satiety, and increased swelling in lower limbs.
-Because of decreased protein production, patients with cirrhosis are easily prone for infections especially the ascitic fluid infection which is called spontaneous bacterial peritonitis.
+In addition, symptoms include abdominal pain, shortness of breath, early satiety, and increased swelling in lower limbs.
+Because of decreased protein production, patients with cirrhosis are easily prone to infections especially the ascitic fluid infection which is called spontaneous bacterial peritonitis.

-Usually the ascites if in large quantities results in cosmetically disfiguring large belly and easily identified on physical examination.
-However if ascitic fluid is less than 500 cc, physical examination assisted with an ultrasound examination can be used to diagnose the presence of ascites.
+Usually, the ascites if in large quantities results in cosmetically disfiguring large belly and easily identified on physical examination.
+However if the ascitic fluid is less than 500 cc, physical examination assisted with an ultrasound examination can be used to diagnose the presence of ascites.

 Ascites is a symptom and diagnosing the underlying illness resulting in ascites is the key.
-Usually blood work and occassionally liver biopsy is needed to diagnose the underlying liver condition.
+Usually, blood work and occasionally liver biopsy is needed to diagnose the underlying liver condition.

 Treatment of ascites secondary to liver disease has a 4-pronged approach: